bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 2. In the similar way please run the encrypt oci command using Oracle Cloud Infrastructure command line interface.
 Provide the following parameters:

-* Key's OCID (already noted in step-1 of part-7 : can we give a redirect here)
+* Key's OCID (already noted in step-1 of part-7 )
-* Vault's Cryptographic Endpoint URL (already noted as above)
+* Vault's Cryptographic Endpoint URL (already noted in step-1 of part-7)
 * base64-encoded password (generated using “echo” command as above)

 ```